ArgusRauniyar/Automatic-Research-File-Sorter/README.md

 # Automatic-Research-File-Sorter
-A simple python code tutorial to automatically manage and sort research files on your directory
+This code allows one to save time and tedious effort of sorting research files (eg. csv, docx, png etc.) by automating the process.
+This is a simple python code tutorial to automatically manage and sort research files on your directory.

 Please follow the steps in "filesorter-tut.ipynb" to apply the code !!